Apu Nahasapeemapetilon

-Apu Nahasapeemapetilon is a character in the American animated television series The Simpsons.
+Apu Nahasapeemapetilon is a character in the American animated television series The Simpsons who has been considered a racial stereotypical character throughout the series.
 He mostly appeared in episodes from 1990 to 2017.
-He is an Indian immigrant proprietor who ran the Kwik-E-Mart, a popular convenience store in Springfield, and was known for his catchphrase, "thank you, come again".
+He is an Indian immigrant proprietor who ran the Kwik-E-Mart, a popular convenience store in Springfield, and was known for his exaggeratedly accented catchphrase, "thank you, come again".
 He was voiced by Hank Azaria and first appeared in the episode "The Telltale Head".
-He was named in honor of the title character of The Apu Trilogy by Satyajit Ray.
+He was named after the title character of The Apu Trilogy by Satyajit Ray.

-A 2017 documentary, The Problem with Apu, written by and starring comedian Hari Kondabolu, criticized the character as a South Asian stereotype.
-In January 2020, Azaria reacted to this by announcing that he and the production crew of the series had agreed for him to step down as the voice of Apu.
-The final time that Azaria voiced Apu was in the season 29 premiere "The Serfsons" in 2017; since then, he has appeared only as a background character with little to no visibility.
+Hari Kondabolu's documentary The Problem with Apu, released in 2017, criticized the character as a South Asian stereotype.
+In response to this, Azaria announced in early 2020 that he and the series' producers had agreed that he would resign from the role as Apu.
+Since then, Apu has occasionally appeared on the series as an extra.

 Role in The Simpsons

 Biography

 In the episode "Homer and Apu", Apu says he is from Rahmatpur, West Bengal.
 Apu is a naturalized American citizen, and he holds a Ph.D. in computer science.
 He graduated first in his class of seven million at 'Caltech' – Calcutta Technical Institute – going on to earn his doctorate at the Springfield Heights Institute of Technology.

 Apu began working at the Kwik-E-Mart during graduate school to pay off his student loan; he stayed afterwards as he enjoyed his job and the friends he had made.
 He remained an illegal immigrant until Mayor Quimby proposed a municipal law to expel all undocumented aliens.
 Apu responded by purchasing a forged birth certificate from the Springfield Mafia that listed his parents as American citizens Herb and Judy Nahasapeemapetilon from Green Bay, Wisconsin.
 When, however, he realized he was forsaking his origins, he abandoned this plan and instead successfully managed to pass his citizenship test with help from Lisa and Homer Simpson.
 Thus, he refers to himself as a "semi-legal alien".

 In 1985, Apu was a member of the barbershop quartet The Be Sharps, along with Homer Simpson, Barney Gumble, and Principal Seymour Skinner.
 Upon the advice of the band manager, Nigel, Apu took the stage name "Apu de Beaumarchais" (a reference to Pierre Beaumarchais, author of The Barber of Seville).
 Apu is a dietary vegan, as revealed in the season 7 episode "Lisa the Vegetarian".